an16rea/About-India-Website/README.md

 # Tast of India - Website

 Overview
-- Exploring India is a simple, informative website created in high school using only HTML and CSS.
+- Exploring India is a simple, informative website created in high school (10th grade) using only HTML and CSS.
 This project was designed as a learning experience to understand basic web development concepts such as creating navigation bars, importing images, and styling pages with CSS.
 - The website focuses on different regions of India and their cuisines, providing a small glimpse into the country’s rich culinary culture.

 Features